revbayes/revbayes.github.io/tutorials/stairwayplot/index.md

 <br>
 For a detailed description we refer the reader to {% citet Hoehna2024b %}.
 The data for these analyses are taken from {% citet Catalan2024 %}.
+More specifically, the data consists of a folded site frequency spectrum of the Munich population from the big European firefly *Lampyris noctiluca*.

 <br>
 <br>